 I continued to scale the steep part of the rock wishing I could move faster, but the incline made it impossible.
 My heart was pounding, my legs were on fire, and the climb was not over.
 Who’s idea was this anyway?
 I recalled making a rash estimation of time from the bottom.
 A goal was not set, but I thought I would reach the top of Enchanted Rock in about five minutes.

 In my current position, which was approximately 2/3rds of the way up, I didn’t know if I would reach the top in 10.
 My own thoughts willed the ascent – “Push forward and breathe, you are almost there”.
-I continued to pass others on the way, and they probably thought I was crazy for attempting to speed-run Enchanted Rock.
+I continued to pass others on the climb, and they probably thought I was crazy for attempting to speed-run Enchanted Rock.

 The Top of Enchanted Rock

-The incline begins to level off, and becomes much easier to manage as you approach the top.
+The incline begins to level-off, and becomes much easier to manage, as you approach the top.
 Don’t get me wrong, it’s still work, but it’s not nearly as hard on the body as the steepest section in the middle.
 Finally, I could increase my speed and make a break for the top of Enchanted Rock.

 I noticed several others stopping to sit before reaching the top.
 They admired the Hill Country view over the parking lot to the south.
 Sunset would be coming fairly soon, but it was still about 90-degrees outside.
 By the time I reached the top, where you can see a couple of craters filled with water, 7 minutes and 45 seconds had elapsed.

-Important Preparations Before Your Hike
+Important Preparations Before You Hike Enchanted Rock

 - The climb is steep and unusual